csailer/foresideapi/README.txt

 Deleting orders is not allowed through the API for any Role.

-Role Based Permissions
+Role Based Permissions:

-The Roles, Trade, Approver, and Admin are Django Groups.
+The Roles: Trade, Approver, and Admin are Django Groups.
 The groups (Roles) are not configured with permissions.
-Instead, the Roles are controlled with Polices.
-This is the cleanest and most simple way I know of, probably not the only, to enforce access while retaining flexiblity to define knew Roles and expand or contract a particular Role's access.
-The policies work by mapping roles to methods.
+Rather than Django Permissions, the Roles are controlled with Polices.
+This controlls proper access while retaining flexiblity to define knew Roles and expand or contract a Role's access.
+The policies work by mapping roles to methods exposed by the API.

  Order Policy

        {
             "action": ["list", "retrieve"],
             "principal": "*",
             "effect": "allow"
         },
         {
-            "action": ["create"],
-            "principal": ["group:Trader", "group:Admin"],
-            "effect": "allow"
-        },
-        {
-            "action": ["update"],
+            "action": ["create", "update", "partial_update"],
             "principal": ["group:Trader", "group:Admin"],
             "effect": "allow"
         }

   In this policy, everyone can list all and retrieve individual Orders.
 Only Traders and Admins can create orders.
   And only Traders and Admins may edit orders.